facebook/react/docs/docs/reference-react-component.md

 - [`render()`](#render)
 - [`componentDidUpdate(prevProps, prevState)`](#componentdidupdateprevprops-prevstate) is invoked after an update and can be used to operate on the DOM after the component has been updated or to fetch new data in response to prop changes.

 #### Unmounting

-This methods is called when a component is being removed from the DOM:
+This method is called when a component is being removed from the DOM:

 - [`componentWillUnmount()`](#componentwillunmount)

 #### Other APIs